-Use the ↑ or ↓ keys to select the preset that you want to save.
-Press the SELECT key when this preset is shown will prompt you to confirm that you want to overwrite the values currently saved in the user preset.
-To proceed press the SELECT key one more time to actually save the preset.
+Use the \uparrow or \downarrow keys to select the preset that you want to save.
+Pressing the SELECT key when this preset is shown will prompt you to confirm that you want to overwrite the values currently saved in the user preset.
+To proceed, press the SELECT key one more time to actually save the preset.
 The front panel display will briefly show a message indicating that the preset configuration has been saved.
-It takes approximately 30 seconds to complete the copy the preset to non-volatile memory after you save it.
+It takes approximately 30 seconds to complete copying the preset to non-volatile memory after you save it.